Scientific Name

 Soil: C. flavum thrives best in porous soil mixes that allow water to drain away quickly.
 Use a commercial potting mix specially designed for growing succulents or make your own.

 Temperature: High temperatures are not a problem, but the plant can be damaged when the temperature goes below freezing.
-C. flavum can withstand temperatures as low as 35 °F (1.7 °C).
-USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).
+C. flavum can withstand temperatures as low as 35°F (1.7°C).
+USDA Plant Hardiness Zones 10b to 11b, 35°F to 50°F (1.7°C to 10°C).

-Watering: When it goes dormant in the spring, C. flavum requires little or no water.
-In the fall, when it will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
+Watering: When dormant in the spring, C. flavum requires little or no water.
+When it begins growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.
 If leaves start to wrinkle during active growth, your plant needs water.

-Repotting: The best time to repot C. flavum is at the beginning of the period of active growth, but repotting can be done at almost any time while the plant is actively growing.
+Repotting: The best time to repot C. flavum is at the beginning of the active growth period, but repotting can be done at almost any time while the plant is actively growing.

 Propagation: This species is usually grown from seeds.
 Like all Conophytums, it is also easily propagated by division.
 The best time to divide C. flavum is in late summer or early fall, before it begins to break dormancy or after it has flowered.
 Sow the seeds in fall in a pot with a well-drained soil mix.